You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 You also can’t go wrong with Blue Hubbard squash.

-This kind of squash is an effective trap crop because it naturally attracts pests like cucumber beetles and squash bugs while also providing a source of food for your kitchen.
+This squash works well as a trap crop.
+It attracts pests like cucumber beetles and squash bugs.
+Additionally, it provides food for your kitchen.

 Squash vine borers are also fond of this plant.